PistachioPony/gamesparks-docs/Tutorials/Game engine integrations/UE4 Facebook Auth.md

 ![](img/UE4FB/1.jpg)

-### *Facebook App Settings*
+### Facebook App Settings

 In your Facebook settings advanced tab flip the button to state that your app is a native one if you're developing or debugging on desktop.
-For 'Valid OAuth redirect URIs' ensure that you add https://www.facebook.com/connect/login_success.htmlThat is all you need, in the images you can see how we setup our App.
+For 'Valid OAuth redirect URIs' ensure that you add https://www.facebook.com/connect/login_success.html That is all you need, in the images you can see how we setup our App.

 ![](img/UE4FB/2.jpg)